CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 3.md

     ![Updated query name to DimProducts](./Media/dimproducts-rename.png)

-1. Navigate to the far right for the **DimProducts** table and select the joined **DimProductCategory** table column's top right corner to expand the table, from the avaialble column selections deselect **ProductCategoryKey** since this column is what we used to merge on and already exists in the dataset before selecting **OK** to continue.
+1. Navigate to the far right for the **DimProducts** table and select the joined **DimProductCategory** table column's top right corner to expand the table, from the available column selections deselect **ProductCategoryKey** since this column is what we used to merge on and already exists in the dataset before selecting **OK** to continue.

     ![Expand dimproductcategory](./Media/merge-dimproduct-expand-dimproductcategory.png)